 Berries continue to rank number one in the produce department in both sales and volume each year.
 We’re continually working to grow our consumer database and analyze data from multiple sources that helps us further understand shopping behavior, retail category data, and emerging trends in produce.
 This intelligence not only builds our brand loyalty within the berry category, but also allows us to provide you with valuable insights on your shoppers.
 Be sure to visit this page frequently as data is updated and new insights are added.

-Using data from the California Strawberry Commission and the Blueberry Council, we analyze the berry category as it relates to total produce & overall store sales.
-Currently, the berry category ranks #1 in produce with $6.4 billion in annual sales.Download More Data
+Using data from the California Strawberry Commission, we analyze the berry category as it relates to total produce & overall store sales.
+Currently, the berry category ranks #1 in produce with $6.6 billion in annual sales.Download More Data

 Sourcing the latest data from the US Highbush Blueberry council, we analyze increasing consumer usage and attitude towards blueberries.
 The report finds that there has been an 11% increase in consumer purchase intent for blueberries from 2013 – 2017, and more consumers are choosing this berry for their health.Download More Data